 - Does the advisor understand your long-term needs for investment income or focus on immediate short-term returns in the market?

 Your financial situation is a compilation of your savings, insurance needs, company benefits, and so much more.
-When working with an advisor to get the best value, it’s crucial that they take your unique blend of financial needs, goals and current assets into consideration when creating your financial plan.
+When working with an advisor to get the best value, it’s crucial that they take your unique blend of financial needs, goals, and current assets into consideration when creating your financial plan.
 What works for your colleagues, friends, or extended family may not be the right solution for you, even if your portfolios are similar, so focus your efforts on working with someone who gives you tailored fiduciary advice.

 Consider What Level of Financial Accountability You’re Comfortable With

 One of the major benefits of having a financial advisor is financial accountability.
 A financial planning professional can build a long-term financial plan suited to each stage of your life’s journey and hold you accountable if you begin to wander from your set plan.
 Like your health, your financial well-being is not something you can wait until the last minute to address.
-You want to begin the financial planning process early-on, well in advance of retirement so you’re ready to overcome whatever curve-balls life may throw your way.
+You want to begin the financial planning process early on, well in advance of retirement so you’re ready to overcome whatever curve-balls life may throw your way.
 If this level of accountability raises concerns or hesitation, you may want to consider if hiring an advisor is the right next step for you.

 Ask About A Firm’s Succession Plan if Your Advisor Retires

-A key component necessary to being a proactive and competent financial advisor is the continued dedication to making adjustments to a client's financial strategy in response to life-changing situations.
+A key component necessary to be a proactive and competent financial advisor is the continued dedication to making adjustments to a client's financial strategy in response to life-changing situations.
 The reality is that your wealth manager should regularly be asking key questions to determine what stage of life you are in today and what major events are taking place soon to make the proper recommendations to adjust your ongoing financial plan.
 Similarly, a financial planning professional should be considering their own stage of life and creating a succession plan for who will be there for you when they retire.